JonasHaas/terraform-ex1/README.md

 To use this example, follow these steps:

+before completing the steps below, go and create a s3 bucket with the name '' in the managment console

 1. Clone this repository to your local machine.
 2. Initialize the Terraform environment by running `terraform init`.
 3. Apply the configuration by running `terraform apply` or `terraform apply -auto-approve` if you trust the configuration.